11 - 20 of 22 Jobs

 Catering Assistant

-Mount CharlesColeraine, Londonderry£12.21 per hour
+Mount CharlesGarvagh, Londonderry£12.21 per hour

-Would you like to be part of a team that believes people are our greatest asset?
+If you are a customer focused individual and want to join a fun and family orientated food and facilities management company which believes people are our greatest asset, then we have a role for you!
 Our family values speak for themselves: Do the right thing, Have fun & grow together, Take pride in what you do!
-We are currently recruiting for a Catering Assistant to join our team based in the Coleraine area.
+We are currently recruiting for a Catering Assistant to join our team based at Trinity Care Home Garvagh.
 This is a great opportunity to join a world leading facilities management company.
 Working Pattern: The Mount Charles Group is an equal opportunities employer and welcomes applications from all sections of the community.
-Please note, the successful applicant's offer is subject to the Access NI (Enhanced) check prior to commencement of role.
+Please note the successful applicant's offer is subject to the Access NI (Enhanced) check prior to commencement of role.
 The Access NI Code of Practice is available upon request.
 Mount Charles Group has a policy on recruiting ex-offenders, a copy of which can be provided upon request.
 Having a criminal record will not necessarily prevent you from working for the Mount Charles Group.
 Due to the number of applicants Mount Charles receives, we only respond to short-listed applicants.
 If you have not been contacted within six weeks of the closing date, you have not been selected for interview.
-GREAT PEOPLE - GREAT SERVICE - GREAT FUTURE
+GREAT PEOPLE - GREAT SERVICE - GREAT FUTURE #NorthernIreland

 14 days ago